NUCLEAR WASTE SHIPMENTS

 IN THE CARIBBEAN AND PANANA CANAL

-RAISE SEVERE ACCIDENT, TERRORISM AND PROLIFERATION RISKS
+RAISE SEVERE ACCIDENT, TERRORISM AND PROLIFERATION RISKSPaul Leventhal

-A doubly disturbing message to the world was delivered this past week by a British-flagged ship on its way from France to Japan, laden with deadly nuclear waste.
+President, Nuclear Control InstituteA doubly disturbing message to the world was delivered this past week by a British-flagged ship on its way from France to Japan, laden with deadly nuclear waste.
 First the nuclear-waste ship entered the Caribbean Sea by a secret route, determined to keep worried island and coastal states in the dark as to its whereabouts.
 Then as the ship entered the Panama Canal, peaceful Greenpeace demonstrators made clear the ship's vulnerability by intercepting and boarding it and hanging a "Stop Plutonium" banner from its highest mast.
+This was the first shipment of nuclear waste along this congested route.
+It demonstrates how insensitive the shipping states are to the legitimate concerns of countries in their path, and how ill-prepared Panama Canal Commission and U.S. Government officials and the shippers themselves are to protect such a dangerous cargo.

 Had the ship, the Pacific Swan, foundered in a Caribbean storm or collided with another ship, its intensely radioactive contents could have been dispersed and put nearby populations, as well as the region's tourism and fishing industries, in great peril.
 On board is a cargo of 30 tons of nuclear waste embedded in 60 steel-encased glass logs which, in turn, are packed in three 100-ton shipping casks.